Gab becomes latest focal point in battle over online hate speech

 In a post Sunday, Torba referenced the study, saying: “Gab has been no-platformed off the internet for the expression of a minority of our user base."

 The accused shooter, Robert Bowers, used the network to post conspiracy theories and messages about the “migrant caravan” walking from Central America to the United States to seek asylum.
-On Saturday, Bowers threatened the Hebrew Immigrant Aid Society — which provides humanitarian assistance to refugees — saying the group was bringing immigrants to the United States to commit violence.
+On Saturday, Bowers threatened the Hebrew Immigrant Aid Society — which has provided humanitarian assistance to refugees for more than a century — saying the group was bringing immigrants to the United States to commit violence.

 “Screw your optics, I'm going in," he wrote.